Madaniarias/unit1_g1/README.md

 6. The electronic ledger is protected by a password to gain access to the data.

 # Criteria B: Design

-CODE OF THE PROGRAM IS IN THE MEDIA FILE ALONG WITH THE FUNCTIONALITY TEST.
- username: Sato
- Password: mssato

 ## System Diagram